radioactivedecay/radioactivedecay/paper/paper.md

 # Summary

 `radioactivedecay` is a Python package for radioactive decay modelling.
-It contains functions to fetch decay data, define inventories of radionuclides and perform decay calculations.
+It contains functions to fetch decay data, define inventories of nuclides and perform decay calculations.
 The default nuclear decay dataset supplied with `radioactivedecay` is based on ICRP Publication 107, which covers 1252 radioisotopes of 97 elements.
 The code calculates an analytical solution to a matrix form of the decay chain differential equations using double or higher precision numerical operations.
 There are visualization functions for drawing decay chain diagrams and plotting activity decay curves.